Hiking the Heights and Heaths from Hambledon to Hascombe

 Hydon's Ball: Heathland and a hill of 179m in the care of the National Trust.
 At its highest point is a large stone seat which was placed there in 1915 as a memorial to Octavia Hill, one of the Trust's founders.
 On its slopes grow pine, rowan, ash and birch and two non-native shrubs (Amelanchier and Gaultheria) planted by gardener Gertrude Jekyll who lived nearby at Munstead Wood.

 Hascombe: A picturesque location in a wooded valley and one of the prettiest villages in the county.
 All stone and tile-hanging and feeling isolated and timeless.
 The White Horse, in which we'll have lunch, is 16th-17th century with later additions.

 Hascombe Hill: The 14th highest hill in Surrey at 192m.
 Hascombe Hill Camp is Iron Age, a promontory type hill fort with steep drops on most sides but a rampart and fosse 120m long on the flat north side.
-The Modern Order of Druids built the adjacent stone circle in the 1990s.

 St Peter's Church, Hascombe: Henry Woodyer's church of 1864 is 'a Tractarian work of art' (Betjeman).
 The plain exterior hides a richly decorated interior with gilding and painting.
 A medieval rood screen made of Jerusalem olive wood has been incorporated.
 The church gets three stars in Simon Jenkins's England's Thousand Best Churches.